pmcollins/gumdrop/gumdrop.web/README.md

 At application startup, register [Controller](gumdrop/web/control/Controller.java)s with a single [Dispatcher](gumdrop/web/control/Dispatcher.java).

-For example, if you had a controller to show messages of some sort, decide on a URL convention and register it with your Dispatcher instance:
+For example, if you had a controller to show messages having some id, you'd decide on a URL convention and register it with your Dispatcher instance:

 ```java
 ShowMessageView showMessageView = new ShowMessageView();